a7madyouseff/dht11-Temp-Control/README.md

 # dht11-Temp-Control
-temperature and humidity measuring with a cooling fan
+temperature and humidity measuring with a cooling fan....